benkeser/cvma/README.md

 Example
 -------

 This minimal example shows how to use `cvma` with very simple, simulated data set.
+For more examples and detailed explanations, we refer the user to the vignette.
 To start with, we use the nonparametric R^2 to evaluate the strength of association between a set of variables and a multivariate outcome:

 ``` r
 suppressMessages(library(cvma))